sydni/auth-workshop/README.md

 document.getElementById('facebook').style = 'display: block';
 ```

 And if they weren’t logged in you would want to still call to display block because it caches the login.
+So add this under the else statement.

 ```
 document.getElementById('facebook').style = 'display: block';